Client: Mills DA

 The new cap also allows the tube to stand or hang in store displays and at home.
 The improved size and details makes the cap easier to hold, open and close, whilst also ensuring that the cap cannot be swallowed by babies or young children.

-The new design incorporates text and graphic elements which further strengthen the Mills identity.
+The new design incorporates text and graphic elements which further strengthen the Mills brand identity.

 Last but not least, the new cap ensures minimal adjustments to the filling line, making this improvement of design and user experience cost-effective.